KleberVales/Concurrency-with-java/README.md

 ### Submitting Tasks

+You can submit tasks to an ExecutorService instance multiple ways.

+shows the five methods, including execute() and two submit() methods, that you should know for the exam.

 | Method Name | Description |
 |-------------|-------------|
 | `void execute(Runnable command)` | Executes Runnable task at some point in future. |